sialaoui/simple-tag-competition/README.md

 ## Overview

-In this competition, you will train both **prey** and **predator** agents.
-Your agents will be evaluated against private reference implementations to measure their performance.
+In this competition, you will train the **predator** agent only.
+Your predator will be evaluated against a public reference **prey** provided in this repository.

 ## Environment